 The school will treat the system, all information, documents and recordings (both those obtained and those subsequently used) as data protected under the Act.

-The system has been designed so far as possible to deny observation on adjacent private homes, gardens and other areas of private property.

-Materials or knowledge secured as a result of CCTV will not be used for any commercial purpose.
+The system has been designed so far as possible to deny observation on adjacent private homes, gardens and other areas of private propeMaterials or knowledge secured as a result of CCTV will not be used for any commercial purpose.

 Images will only be released to the media for use in the investigation of a specific crime with the written authority of the police.
 Images will never be released to the media for purposes of entertainment.